OKCody/Pandoc-Web-Interface/README.md

 All scripts were created with the following assumptions in mind.
 Your mileage may vary.

-OS Assumptions

-Distributor ID:	Ubuntu
+- Distributor ID:	Ubuntu
-Description:	Ubuntu 16.04.1 LTS
+- Description:	Ubuntu 16.04.1 LTS
-Release:	16.04
+- Release:	16.04
-Codename:	xenial
+- Codename:	xenial

 ## Setup